sparkplug/momoapi-python/README.md

 1. `requestToPay`: This operation is used to request a payment from a consumer (Payer).
 The payer will be asked to authorize the payment.
 The transaction is executed once the payer has authorized the payment.
 The transaction will be in status PENDING until it is authorized or declined by the payer or it is timed out by the system.
 Status of the transaction can be validated by using `getTransactionStatus`.

-2. `getTransaction`: Retrieve transaction information using the `transactionId` returned by `requestToPay`.
+2. `getTransactionStatus`: Retrieve transaction information using the `transactionId` returned by `requestToPay`.
 You can invoke it at intervals until the transaction fails or succeeds.
 If the transaction has failed, it will throw an appropriate error.

 3. `getBalance`: Get the balance of the account.